takamirodriguez/test-takami/README.md

 2. Use login to get and set JWT token before using other endpoints

 # How to install project locally
-1. Clone repository from GIT: https://github.com/takamirodriguez/elaniin-test-laravel.git
+1. Clone repository from GIT: https://github.com/takamirodriguez/test-laravel.git
 2. Generate a new .env file with your setting.
 3. Use php artisan jwt:secret to generate a new key.
-4. You can run migrations and seeders or import the MySQL Dump file "elaniin_test_db.sql" from root directory.
+4. You can run migrations and seeders or import the MySQL Dump file "test_db.sql" from root directory.
 5. Use PHP artisan serve
 6. Connect POSTMAN to your local URL (Postman collection file is in root directory "API.postman_collection.json")